When I wake on my sixteenth birthday the Pope is standing over my bed. He’s staring at me and he doesn’t look away.

 “A Black Mamba snake,” I say, petting the caterpillar then letting it dangle from my finger.
 I swing the caterpillar left then right like I’m conducting.
 “So what’s the difference?”
 I ask him.
 “What’s so different about the way I see?”

 My father is quiet.
 He looks out over the water.
-“All I can tell you is what I see,” he says.
-“There’s a whole Bay stretched across the horizon, Rue.
+“All I can tell you is I know what you see.
+I’ve seen it.
+I can still see it.
+But I can see something else now too,” he says.
+“There’s a whole bay stretched across the horizon, Rue.
 A line of houses all with docks–”

 “Like the shutter of a camera,” the Pope continues.